Block-Randomized Stochastic Proximal Gradient for Low-Rank Tensor Factorization: An Adaptive Stepsize Scheme

 \section{An Adaptive Stepsize Scheme}

-One may have noticed that the convergence theories in Propositions~\ref{prop:unconstrained}-\ref{prop:prox} do not specify the sequence $\alpha^{(r)}$ except two constraints as in Assumption~\ref{as:stepsize}.
-This oftentimes gives rise to agonizing tuning experience for practitioners when implementing stochastic algorithms.
+One may have noticed that the convergence theories in Propositions~\ref{prop:unconstrained}-\ref{prop:prox} do not specify the sequence $\alpha^{(r)}$ except for the two constraints in Assumption~\ref{as:stepsize}.
+This often gives rise to agonizing tuning experience for practitioners when implementing stochastic algorithms.

 Recently, a series of algorithms were proposed in the machine learning community for adaptive stepsize scheduling when training deep neural networks \cite{kingma2014adam,zeiler2012adadelta,dozat2016incorporating}.
 Most of these works are variants of the \texttt{Adagrad} algorithm \cite{duchi2011adaptive}.
 The insight of \texttt{Adagrad} can be understood as follows: If one optimization variable has been heavily updated before, then it is given a smaller stepsize for the current iteration (and a larger stepsize otherwise).
-This way, all the optimization variables can be updated in a balanced manner. \texttt{Adagrad} was proposed for single-block algorithms, and this simple strategy also admits many provable benefits under the context of convex optimization \cite{duchi2011adaptive}.
+This way, all the optimization variables can be updated in a balanced manner. \texttt{Adagrad} was proposed for single-block algorithms, and this simple strategy admits many provable benefits under the context of convex optimization \cite{duchi2011adaptive}.
 For our multi-block nonconvex problem, we extend the idea and propose the following updating rule: In iteration $r$, if $\xi^{(r)}=n$, then, for all $i\in\{1,\ldots,I_n\}$ and all $f\in\{1,\ldots,F\}$, we have

-where $\eta,b,\epsilon>0$. { We note that $b>0$, $\epsilon>0$ are technical conditions used for establishing theoretical convergence.
-In practice, setting $b=\epsilon=0$ does not hurt the performance and we also observe a slight gain in runtime performance when $\epsilon=0$. }The \texttt{Adagrad} version of block-randomized CPD algorithm is very simple to implement.
+where $\eta,b,\epsilon>0$.
+We note that $b>0$, $\epsilon>0$ are technical conditions used for establishing theoretical convergence.
+In practice, setting $b=\epsilon=0$ does not hurt the performance and we also observe a slight gain in runtime performance when $\epsilon=0$.
+The \texttt{Adagrad} version of block-randomized CPD algorithm is very simple to implement.
 The algorithm is summarized in Algorithm~\ref{algo:AdaCPD}, which is named \texttt{AdaCPD}.

 As one will soon see, such a simple stepsize strategy is very robust to a large number of scenarios under test---i.e., in most of the cases, \texttt{AdaCPD} performs well without tuning the stepsize schedule.
 In addition, the \texttt{AdaCPD} algorithm works well for both the constrained and unconstrained case.